LostBeard/SpawnDev.BlazorJS/README.md

 Supports .Net 6 and .Net 7

-An easy Javascript interop library desgined specifcally for client side Blazor.
+An easy Javascript interop library designed specifically for client side Blazor.

 - Use Javascript libraries in Blazor without writing any Javascript code.
 - Alternative access to IJSRuntime JS is globally available without injection and is usable on the first line of Program.cs
-- Get and set global proeprties via JS.Set and JS.Get
+- Get and set global properties via JS.Set and JS.Get
 - Create new Javascript objects with JS.New
 - Get and set object properties via IJSInProcessObjectReference extended methods
 - Create Callbacks that can be sent to Javascript event listeners or assigned to javascript variables